 President Selensky warns against panic

 Berlin “At the moment they are not attacking our earth, but our nerves.
-We are supposed to live in constant fear,” says Volodymyr Zelensky with a gloomy expression to his people about Russia and a possible war.
+We are supposed to live in constant fear,” says Volodymyr Zelensky with a gloomy expression to his people regarding Russia and a possible war.
 “Don’t panic,” the Ukrainian president calls into the camera and urges his fellow human beings not to storm the shops, loot the shelves with hamster purchases and empty the savings accounts to exchange the local currency hryvnia for euros or dollars.
-Talking about it every day or reporting that “the fact that the war is coming will certainly not stop it,” summed up the head of state, who turned 44 on Tuesday.
+Talking regarding it every day or reporting that “the fact that the war is coming will certainly not stop it,” summed up the head of state, who turned 44 on Tuesday.

 Slogans of perseverance, calls for calm and the request not to be taken in by increasingly loud Russian propaganda dominate the political agenda in Kiev.
 Even if the West constantly warns of an imminent invasion, “it only fuels panic and destroys our economy”.
 However, according to Zelenski, his country needs “investments that signal trust in Ukraine”.